Speech Analytics

 2. Improve agent performance and resolution rates

-AI-powered speech analytics software can process call recordings and interpret sentiment from customer interactions quite accurately.
-In addition, these tools continuously retrain and improve their analysis models to ensure they provide the freshest insights to your agents — helping them improve performance and resolution rates.
+AI-powered speech analytics software can continuously retrain and improve their analysis models to ensure they provide the freshest insights to your agents — helping them improve performance and resolution rates.
 Here’s how this is achieved:

-• Identify repetitive customer queries, and help agents automate and speed up some of their routine tasks
+• Identify repetitive customer queries, help agents automate resolutions and speed up some of their routine tasks to free up time for more complex issues

-• Empower agents with AI-driven suggested answers to common customer questions — so they can offer faster first-contact resolutions, meet their SLAs, and keep up their productivity level
+• Empower agents with AI-driven insights about critical performance metrics such as first-contact resolutions and average handle time, meet their SLAs and keep up their productivity level

 • Help agents identify speech and communication issues during calls and make proactive improvements (for instance, are they talking too fast or facing other speech issues from nervousness?)